maxedonia/VCV/README.md

 ![tetrixxx example image](https://github.com/user-attachments/assets/b0250c32-173d-43fb-a236-9c0c02f5a525)

-  *As shown, the variability of output can significantly change due to the recursive nature of CV output from one module to that other(s).
+  *As shown, the variability of output can significantly change due to the recursive nature of CV output from one module to multiple other modules.
 This variability can be most easily observed by changing the Lomas sample bank, altering the length of the sample start/end window, or by controlling RackNEs directly to create changes to the gameplay or .nes file loaded into the module.*

 ![toms and texture](https://github.com/user-attachments/assets/a5d03bf2-a8a6-4acf-a2d1-c303b61c637b)